 The Good and the Beautiful History Curriculum (GBHC) is a multi-level, interactive curriculum that incorporates stories and hands-on activities.
 The curriculum is designed for the family to use together, covering grades 1 through 12.
-It is written from a Christian worldview and emphasizes both Christian character and patriotism.
+It is has a significant amount of biblical content and emphasizes both Christian character and patriotism.

 GBHC draws its historical material from more than 40 history books that were written during the late 1800s and early 1900s.
 While older source material has been used, it has been rewritten somewhat for modern audiences and combined with additional, newly-written material.

 The program consists of four history courses: Year 1, Year 2, Year 3 and Year 4.
 The four-year cycle can be repeated two or three times to cover all grade levels.
 Each course is presented in four units and covers some world history and some U.S. history each year.